With Immigration Fear on the Rise, These Houston Chefs Are Using Their Voices

 Image: Courtesy of Zachary Horst

 Houston immigration lawyer Armand Jawanmardi says in the face of uncertainty and fear, there isn’t much companies can do except keep their workers informed with presentations like the one held at Cochinita & Co.
+“Make your workers feel safe,” Jawanmardi advises.
+It's important to provide the “understanding that we’re not going to allow law enforcement to come in here and illegally start detaining people—that it’s going to be a safe space," he adds.

-“It was very unsettling, because you know, you’re finding yourself again in the situation where it’s like ‘what am I going to do if I get pulled over or if I run into a situation where I have no way to prove because the permit in my hand is expired?’”
+“It was very unsettling, because you know, you’re finding yourself again in the situation where it’s like ‘What am I going to do if I get pulled over, or if I run into a situation where I have no way to prove because the permit in my hand is expired?’”
 Torres says.

-“You hear people, be like, Oh well, they could have gotten citizenship, they could have fixed their situation, and it’s just not the case,” Riccio says.
-“There’s no path to citizenship.
-There’s no path to legal residency just alone with DACA.”
+“You hear people, be like, 'Oh well, they could have gotten citizenship.
+They could have fixed their situation, and it’s just not the case,” Riccio says.
+“There’s no path to citizenship—there’s no path to legal residency just alone with DACA.”

 “I feel like people forget that we’re just humans—it shouldn’t be that complicated,” Elizondo says.